EndIris/2001-Planets/README.md

 # 2001-Planets
-This mod edits the RSS planets to make them more like 2001, a Space Odyssey
+This mod edits the RSS planets to make them more like 2001: A Space Odyssey, and more specifically, 2061.

 -Jupiter has been deleted and replaced by the dim star Lucifer.
 The moons orbit Lucifer.